altera2015/ttwatcher/README.md

 ```
 $ sudo apt-get install qtcreator
 ```
-Import project by opening the TTWatcherMain.pro
+Import project by opening the TTWatcherMain.pro or choose Import from GitHub.